 First priority shall go to pupils who are identified by the program as homeless youth, as defined by the federal Mckinney-Vento Homeless Assistance Act (42 U.S.C.
 Sec.
 11434a), at the time that they apply for enrollment or at any time during the school year, and to pupils who are identified by the program as being in foster care.
 Second priority for enrollment will be given to students who can attend the full range of hours every day.
 Non-compliance with the attendance and late arrival policy may result in disenrollment from the program.

 Attendance requirements are associated with this program.
 Students enrolled in the program must meet these requirements in order to access and remain in the program.
 Students are required to attend the program each day the program is open.
 Elementary students that are enrolled in the before school program must arrive at 6:30am.
-If enrolled in the after school program, students must stay the program closes at 6:00pm.
+If enrolled in the after school program, students must stay until the program closes at 6:00pm.
 Middle School students enrolled in an ASES before school program must arrive at 7:30am.
-If enrolled in the after school program or club, they must stay until the conclusion of the program at 6:30pm.
+If enrolled in the after school program or club, they must stay until the conclusion of the program at 6:00pm.

 Fees are associated with this program, and are expected prior to service.
 Reduced to no cost option may be available to families with qualifying incomes.